 (6) Not have received a letter of intent to revoke a license from ODJFS within the forty-eight months prior to registration.

-(7) Not have received a six point serious risk noncompliance or an accumulation of twelve points as shown in appendix A to this rule for licensed child care centers and in appendix B to this rule for licensed type A family child care homes, within the previous twelve months prior to the registration date and between the registration date and the awarding of the star rating.
+(7) Not have received a six point serious risk non-compliance or an accumulation of twelve points as shown in appendix A to this rule for licensed child care centers, in appendix B to this rule for licensed type A home providers, and appendix C to this rule for licensed type B home providers within the previous twelve months prior to the registration date and between the registration date and the awarding of the star rating.
+If a licensing inspection has not occurred within twelve months, the most recent licensing inspection will be considered.

-(D) If a child care program does not qualify for a star rating, it shall wait six months from the notification of the inability to be awarded a star rating to submit a new registration.
+(E) If a program does not qualify for a star rating, it shall wait six months from the notification of the inability to be awarded a star rating to submit a new registration.

-(E) If a child care program's star rating is discontinued it shall wait six months from the date the star rating was discontinued to submit a new registration for a star rating.
+(F) If a program's star rating is discontinued, it shall wait six months from the date the star rating was discontinued to submit a new registration for a star rating.

-(F) If a child care program's star rating cannot be renewed, it shall wait six months from the date of expiration to submit a new registration for a star rating.
+(G) If a program's star rating cannot be renewed, it shall wait six months from the date of expiration to submit a new registration for a star rating.